Messi admits he is forced to stay at Barcelona but long-term future in doubt

-MADRID, Spain, Sept 4 – Lionel Messi said on Friday he will stay at Barcelona but only because the club’s president Josep Maria Bartomeu broke his word to let him leave.
+MADRID, Spain, Sep 5 – Lionel Messi said he will stay at Barcelona but only because the club’s president Josep Maria Bartomeu broke his word to let him leave.

 Messi’s stinging attack on Bartomeu and the club means his future still remains in doubt.